 Sometimes we put a lot of thought into our travel plans, but mostly we just wing it.
 Like, when we booked all of our lodging for a week-long road trip around midnight the night before we were supposed to leave – after having a few drinks to celebrate.
 Yea, that leads to way more interesting decisions.
 Like booking a night in an old, rusty hippie bus in middle-of-nowhere Utah at a place called Mystic Hot Springs.

 Even though we read the reviews that said you had to appreciate things like quirky collections and not expect any fancy amenities, I was still a little nervous when we pulled up on a dreary April afternoon and saw “Shakedown Street.”

 But then Buddy reminded me of why we came.
-We purposefully seek out things to push our comfort zones, to provide that unique experience only out-of-the-way, untraditional places can.
+We purposefully seek out things to push our comfort zones, to provide that unique experience only out-of-the-way, nontraditional places can.
 And this would do just that.

 Mystic Hot Springs in Utah

 After we checked in, we quickly dropped our things off in the bus (which was much cuter inside than outside) and headed straight for the tubs.
 After a long day of driving from Lake Powell and exploring and getting unexpectedly snowed on, we were ready for a soak.

 I have to say, these were some of the best hot springs we’ve ever been to.
-Their unique setup with tubs along the mountainside makes it a stand-out in pictures.
+Mystic Hot Springs unique setup with tubs along the mountainside makes it a stand-out in pictures.
 But, the real treat is the water.
 Perfectly warm and soothing!